Advocacy

 Recent wins:

-As members of the Council of Alberta University Students (CAUS), we address provincial issues like tuition rates, student fees, on-campus mental health funding, and deferred maintenance for classrooms and infrastructure.
+As members of the Alberta Students' Executive Council, we address provincial issues like tuition rates, student fees, on-campus mental health funding, and deferred maintenance for classrooms and infrastructure.

 Recent wins: